 I was impressed during the setup process for Clubhouse.
 They asked for a lot of my interests to serve up more relevant rooms, but when it actually loaded, ouch!
 The room recommendations were bizarre and completely irrelevant to the topics I was interested in.
 At first, I thought there simply weren’t any good rooms.

 I’m still unsure on why and how Clubhouse serves up the rooms it does, but the most relevant content seems to be hidden and hard to find.
 Based on simple observation, it appears as though larger rooms and longer running rooms take priority.
+As you can imagine, a lot of moderators attempt to game the app to get more participants.
 And that leads to my next point.

 Why doesn’t Clubhouse kick off AFK moderators?

 Some moderators on Clubhouse seem to constantly be on the network.
-Logging in randomly throughout the day, some people never leave.
+Logging in randomly throughout the day, they never leave.
 If you pay attention though, you will notice they rarely speak.
 What’s going on?

 I believe they are “decoy” moderators that simply leave themselves logged into a room even though they aren’t listening or available.
 Why would they do this?
 I’m guessing to inflate numbers and keep the room going longer.
-I’m guessing this is why some rooms seem to bubble to the top of the platform.
+This may be why some rooms seem to bubble to the top of the platform.
 I’d guess there are also “audience” members doing the same thing.